openkfw/TruBudget/PowerBI/ReadMe.md

 # Connect TruBudget to PowerBI with Dynamic Token Request
 This readme explains how to connect PowerBI to TruBudget via it's API.
-As a core issue, this explanation will provide the necessary Power Query M skript to dynamically generate a token, which will in turn be used to get the respective data from TruBudget.
+As a core element, the necessary Power Query M script to dynamically generate a bearer token will be provided.
+As a result, you will be able to automatically fetch the respective data from TruBudget into PowerBI for further evaluation and visualisation.

+Note: all fields you have to modify in this readme are indicated by "<...>".

 ## Get Token Manually from Postman
-Use the user.authenticate POST request in Postman to obtain a bearer token manually.
-Copy this token as you will need it to connect PowerBI to the TruBudget API.
+Use the user.authenticate POST-request in Postman to obtain a bearer token manually.
+Copy this token as you will need it in the next step to initially connect PowerBI to the TruBudget API.

 ## Connect PowerBI to TruBudget via API
-In the next step PowerBI will be connected to TruBudget via the API using - for now - the manually generated token.
+In the next step PowerBI will be connected to TruBudget via the API using - for now - the manually generated bearer token.

-1) to set up the API connection you have to add a new web source
+To set up the API connection to TruBudget, you have to:
+1) add a new web source in PowerBI
 2) go to the advanced settings
-3) paste the API URL of the data source you want to connect
+3) paste the API URL of the data source you want to connect (can be obtained from Postman)
-4) in the "HTTP request header parameters" write "Authorization" and for the value enter "Bearer [Token you have generate manually in Postman]".
+4) in the "HTTP request header parameters" write "Authorization" and for the value enter "Bearer <Token you have generate manually in Postman>".
 5) connect to the API.
 The according data to the API URL will appear in PowerBI.

 ## Generate token dynamically